msaraiva/atom-elixir/README.md

 - The Elixir Server is an extended version of [alchemist-server](https://github.com/tonini/alchemist-server) by Samuel Tonini.
 Pay attention that the current API is no longer compatible with the original one.
 - The Expand View was inspired by the [mex](https://github.com/mrluc/mex) tool by Luc Fueston.
 There's also a very nice post where he describes the whole process of [Building A Macro-Expansion Helper for IEx](http://blog.maketogether.com/building-a-macro-expansion-helper/).
-- The initEnv trick was based on the code from [Atom Runner](https://github.com/lsegal/atom-runner/blob/master/lib/atom-runner.coffee).